-☐ Make vowel sounds; ahhh, aye, eeee, oooo, eww, etc.. notice the different frequencies of the different sounds.
+- ☐ Make vowel sounds; ahhh, aye, eeee, oooo, eww, etc..
+Notice the different frequencies of the different sounds.
 Try some consonant sounds, like ssssss, shhhh, fffff, or zzzzz.
-What kinds of sounds are generally higher in frequency?

-- Now try to capture some more transient sounds, like t, k, ch, or g.
+What kinds of sounds are generally higher in frequency? - □ Now try to capture some more transient sounds, like t, k, ch, or g.
 These will be difficult to see, especially with all the noise in the lab.
-Try this: Hit the "Edge" button in the "TRIGGER" section of the scope and hit the button under the screen that corresponds to the channel you are using for the audio (A1 or A2).
-Now hit the "Mode/Coupling" button and the Normal button under the screen.
-Adjust the "Analog Level" knob in the "TRIGGER" section.
-You'll see a horizontal line appear on the scope which will show you the trigger level.
-Turn it up until the trace stands still on the scope most of the time (you may have to turn down the vertical "Volts/Div" somewhat).
-Now, making a noise should trigger the scope and make a single trace that you can look at.
-If that doesn't work for youe or doesn't apply to the scope at your bench, try RUN/STOP and SINGLE.
-Try to look at the t, k, ch, or g sounds again. - ☐ You should find that the vowel sounds are generally louder and lower in frequency than the consonant sounds.
+Try "Run/Stop" and "Single" to freeze a single trace that you can look at.
+Try to freeze and look at the t, k, ch, or g sounds again. - ☐ You should find that the vowel sounds are generally louder and lower in frequency than the consonant sounds.
 Comment in your notebook.
-Unfortunately, the consonant sounds are the most important when it comes to understanding speech, so a common complaint of someone who's lost some of their hearing at higher frequency is, "I can hear, but I can't understand."
+Unfortunately, the consonant sounds are the most important when it comes to understanding speech, so a common complaint of someone who's lost some of their hearing at higher frequency is, "I can hear, but I can't understand,"